Advanced Management Program: The Global Experience

 Week 2 - Change management.
 Building on the insights gathered in Week 1, participants learn to apply these skills to drive change throughout the organization—such as engaging with the board and leading cross-functional teams.

 Week 3 - Global markets and customers.
-With visits to two Chinese cities and meetings with local business leaders, participants will gain a greater understanding of the unique attributes of customers in markets around the world.
+With an immersive in-country experience in a select global market and meetings with local business leaders, participants will gain a greater understanding of the unique attributes of customers in markets around the world.

 Week 4 - Taking action.
 The final session synthesizes key lessons and frameworks into an individualized action plan.
-And after the program, the AMP’s network of instructors and global peers provides continuing guidance and support.
+Post-program, the Global Advanced Management Program’s network of instructors and global peers provides continuing guidance and support

-The AMP offers a dynamic and rich learning environment combining traditional classroom methods with non-traditional experiences such as:
+The Advanced Management Program: The Global Experience offers a dynamic and rich learning environment combining traditional classroom methods with non-traditional experiences such as:

 High impact action learning projects